Toward Training Superintelligent Software Agents through Self-Play SWE-RL: Self-Play SWE-RL

 \end{itemize}

 \paragraph{Complex bug generation.} In \tech, bug generation is an agentic task where the agent interacts with the execution environment with tools to produce a bug artifact, further validated for consistency and provided to the solver agent.
-Based on the reward signal obtained from consistency checking as well as the feedback from the solver agent, the bug-injection agent learns to create higher-quality bugs that are more consistent and tailored for the solver through reinforcement learning.
+Based on the reward signal obtained from consistency checking and the feedback from the solver agent, the bug-injection agent learns to create higher-quality bugs that are more consistent and tailored for the solver through RL.

 One crucial property for a good bug-injection agent is its ability to generate diverse bugs that capture the complexity of real-world software development, thereby training the solver agent across a comprehensive spectrum of software debugging and engineering scenarios.
 To achieve this, we adopt two simple strategies: instructing the agent to (1) \textbf{remove code files or hunks} from the codebase or (2) selectively \textbf{revert historical code changes} leveraging insights from git logs.
 Fixing these bugs requires adding or modifying code, which are among the most frequent change types in real-world software evolution.
 For both approaches, we require the agent to perform compatibility fixes to ensure the project remains runnable, so that any resulting bug reflects a true semantic error rather than a trivial syntax issue.
 With these bug injection methods, the solver agent is forced to understand how the repository is built by recovering the correct original code from a broken codebase. \Cref{fig:bug-injection-methods} shows the example bug-injection patches and the key reasoning and action traces for the two methods.